 “12.
 RESTRICTIONS ON USE

-12.1 Not less than eighty per centum (80%) of the Commercial Floor Space shall be used as commercial, business and service space within Use Class E of PROVIDED THAT for the purposes of this clause space used for purposes ancillary to retail commercial, business and service use within such Use Class E shall itself be treated as being used for purposes within such Use Class E PROVIDED ALSO THAT for the avoidance of doubt this obligation shall not be construed as a positive obligation to trade.
+12.1 Not less than eighty per centum (80%) of the Retail Commercial Floor Space shall be used as commercial, business and service space within Use Class E of PROVIDED THAT for the purposes of this clause space used for purposes ancillary to retail commercial, business and service use within such Use Class E shall itself be treated as being used for purposes within such Use Class E PROVIDED ALSO THAT for the avoidance of doubt this obligation shall not be construed as a positive obligation to trade.

-12.2 The uses falling within Use Class E of the said order carried on in the commercial, business and service units situated at the date hereof on part of the High Street frontage of the Site shall not be changed to a use falling outside that use class other than in accordance with a grant of planning permission unless such units have the benefit of a certificate of lawful use within the meaning of Section 191 of the 1990 Act.”
+12.2 The uses falling within Use Class E of the said order carried on in the commercial, business and service units situated at the date hereof on part of the High Street frontage of the Site shall not be changed to a use falling outside that use class other than in accordance with a grant of planning permission unless such units have the benefit of a certificate of lawful use within the meaning of Section 191 of the 1990 Act.

+12.3 The remaining 20% of the Retail Commercial Floor Space, not subject to clause 12.1, can fall within any Use Class (or sui generis use), subject to the necessary grant of planning permission, so long as the 80% Class E minimum threshold is maintained ”

+3.13 There shall be a new Paragraph 12.4 inserted as follows:

+12.4 The Owner shall submit to the Council every two years the following information in respect of each unit of occupancy:

+(i) Tenant Name

+(ii) Assumed Use Class

+(iii) Percentage of each Use Class

+(iii) Percentage Use Class by floor area

+(iv) Unit Number or location of use with reference to a floor plan

-The Parties agree that upon the grant of the 106A 2023 Planning Permission Appendix 1 of this Deed shall be appended to the Original Deed as though it had been originally annexed.
+3.14 The Parties agree that upon the grant of the 106A 2023 Planning Permission Appendix 1 of this Deed shall be appended to the Original Deed as though it had been originally annexed.